Certified Lover Boy: Release and promotion

-On May 1, 2020, Drake surprise-released his mixtape Dark Lane Demo Tapes, which was announced mere hours before its release.
-In the mixtape announcement shared on Instagram, Drake revealed that his sixth studio album, then untitled, would be released sometime in the third quarter of 2020.
+On May 1, 2020, Drake released his mixtape Dark Lane Demo Tapes, which was announced mere hours before its release.
+In the mixtape announcement shared on his Instagram account, Drake revealed that his sixth studio album, then untitled, would be released sometime in the third quarter of 2020.
 Although the album was not released that summer, the non-album single "Laugh Now Cry Later" featuring Lil Durk was released in August.
 On October 24, a teaser trailer for the album was released, revealing that the album was to be released in January 2021.
 American football player Odell Beckham Jr. later said it would be released on January 1, 2021, which later went unreleased.
 The teaser referenced covers of Drake's previous albums and mixtapes: So Far Gone (2009), Take Care (2011), Nothing Was the Same (2013) and Dark Lane Demo Tapes (2020).
 Drake announced in January 2021 that the album would no longer be released that month, due to a leg injury he sustained that required surgery.